 Turku School of Economics was founded in 1950 by the initiative of the local business community.
-Today we are part of the multidiciplinary University of Turku and we are a tight-knit international community of 3,000 undergraduate and postgraduate students, 200 researchers and lecturers, and exchange students.
+Today we are part of the multidisciplinary University of Turku.
+We are an accredited member of the AACSB International, which is a guarantee of continuous development of excellence in education and research.

 We produce high-quality intellectual contributions drawing on discipline-based and interdisciplinary scholarship, and educate responsible leaders for national and international businesses and for the Finnish public sector.

-We want to be recognized for impactful research, inspiring learning experiences, a foresight mind-set, and successful collaborations with external organisations.
+We want to be recognised for impactful research, inspiring learning experiences, a foresight mind-set, and successful collaborations with external organisations.